monsoonmaelstrom/book2/book2.md

 “So, are you going to let them go or what?”
 I ask him.

-“You said you would trade,” he says in a low voice that still manages to carry to me.
+“You said you would trade,” he says in a low voice which still manages to carry to me.

 I nod.
 “I did.
 We will.
 Let them out, and I’ll give you what you want.”